India and the Silk Roads

 A fresh portrait of a trading world within Eurasia’s continental interior, charting the history of the caravan trade between North India, Afghanistan and Central Asia.

 India and the Silk Roads is a global history of a continental interior, the first to comprehensively examine the textual and material traces of caravan trade in the ‘age of empires’.
-Lally tells a story resonating with our own times, as China’s Belt and Road Initiative once again transforms life across Eurasia.
+By showing how no single ruler could control the nebulous yet durable networks of this trading world, which had its own internal dynamics even as it evolved in step with global transformations, Lally forces us to rethink the history of globalisation and re-evaluate our fixation with empires and states as the building blocks of historical analysis.
+It is a narrative resonating with our own times, as China’s Belt and Road Initiative brings terrestrial forms of connectivity back to the fore—transforming life across Eurasia once again.

 Jagjeet Lally is Lecturer in the History of Early Modern and Modern India at University College London, where he is also Co-Director of the Centre for the Study of South Asia and the Indian Ocean World.

-‘India and the Silk Roads takes the reader on a tour de force through a two-century history of trade, technology and geopolitics straddling India, Afghanistan and Central Asia.
+‘India and the Silk Roads is a tour de force, taking the reader through a two-century history of trade, technology and geopolitics straddling India, Afghanistan and Central Asia.
 Important and outstanding—it will gain much attention and praise.’ — T.C.A.
 Raghavan, former Indian High Commissioner to Pakistan and Singapore, and author of The People Next Door: The Curious History of India’s Relations with Pakistan

 ‘India and the Silk Roads goes much beyond trade and looks at the geopolitical, economic and technological environment of the Silk Road.
-Careful and with a wealth of detail, it is a balance and corrective to existing literature on the silk route.’ — Benjamin D. Hopkins, Associate Professor of History and International Affairs at the George Washington University, Washington DC, and author of The Making of Modern Afghanistan
+Careful and with a wealth of detail, it is a balance and corrective to existing literature on the silk route.’ — Benjamin D. Hopkins, Associate Professor of History and International Affairs, The George Washington University, and author of The Making of Modern Afghanistan

 ‘India’s overland interactions with Afghanistan and Central Asia have largely been sidelined by recent decades of sea-facing scholarship.
 In this astute, holistic analysis, Lally makes a compelling case for the continued impact of the caravan trade on Indian economic and cultural life well into the twentieth century.’ — Nile Green, Ibn Khaldun Endowed Chair in World History, UCLA, and author of Bombay Islam: The Religious Economy of the West Indian Ocean, 1840–1915